-It is easy to get an answer to this question: if you think of someone as the cause of your grief, you have handed them the power over you and how you feel.
+Are you giving your power over to others?
+The answer to this question is easy: if you think of someone as the cause of your grief, you have handed them the power over you and how you feel.

 It sounds counter-intuitive, but no one can upset you without your permission.